toribiodiego/thesis/docs/design/atari_env_wrapper.md

 **Behavior:**
 - Convert RGB to grayscale using OpenCV luminance formula: `Y = 0.299*R + 0.587*G + 0.114*B`
-- Resize to 84×84 using bilinear interpolation
+- Resize to 84×84 using bilinear interpolation (no cropping)
+- Full frame is resized including score bar (score information is kept)
 - Return uint8 [0, 255] for memory efficiency

+**Resize vs Crop:** This implementation uses **resize** (not crop).
+The original 210×160 frame is resized to 84×84, preserving the entire frame including the score bar.
+The DQN 2013 paper does not specify cropping, so the score information remains visible to the agent.

 **Config:** `config.preprocess.frame_size`